-Cortido (aka curtido) is a variation on sauerkraut that hails from El Salvador.
+Curtido (aka cortido) is a variation on sauerkraut that hails from El Salvador.
 It is typically served in that country alongside a dish called pupusas.

-I enjoy “regular” sauerkraut well enough (I’ve blogged about it before: here and here), but was looking for something else to make with my homegrown cabbage in honor of the Preserve the Bounty Challenge going on over at Nourished Kitchen.
+I enjoy “regular” sauerkraut well enough (I’ve blogged about making lacto-fermented sauerkraut), but was looking for something else to make with my homegrown cabbage in honor of the Preserve the Bounty Challenge going on over at Nourished Kitchen.
 I found a recipe for Cortido in the book Nourishing Traditions, then toyed with it a bunch to get what you see here.

 This recipe is made using the lacto-fermentation method.
 Lacto-fermentation is how I make my pickles and lots of other health-enhancing goodies…it’s my favorite way to preserve vegetables.
-Lacto-fermented foods are live foods- high in nutrients, as well as enzymes and natural probiotics.
+Lacto-fermented foods are live foods, which means they’re high in nutrients, as well as enzymes and natural probiotics.
 They also taste great.

-Most lacto-fermented vegetable recipes do not contain vinegar: they rely solely on salt for preservation.
-This recipe differs a bit, because it uses both.
+Most lacto-fermented vegetable recipes do not contain vinegar.
+Instead they rely solely on salt and the natural acids created in the fermentation process for preservation.
+This recipe differs a bit because it uses both.

-Please note that the fresh ginger, green apple, and kale are my own additions to cortido… I know this isn’t how it’s made in El Salvador.
+Please note that this is not a traditional curtido recipe.
+This is my own version, which uses fresh ginger, green apple, and kale.
+I know this isn’t how it’s made in El Salvador.
 Please also note that you really taste the vinegar in here; if you aren’t a fan of vinegar, you’ll want to use less of it, and add more water.

 I shredded everything for this recipe in my food processor.
 I used the fine shredding disc, but you can use the thin shredding one, if you prefer.
 You could also shred everything by hand.

-This cortido is really flavorful.
+This curtido is really flavorful.
 I’ve been mixing it into salads and wraps, and it went great with a chorizo and potato dish I made recently, as well.
 One of these days, I’ll try my hand at pupusas, too.

-- *1 small head of cabbage outer leaves removed and cored
+- 1 head cabbage small head with outer leaves removed and cored

 - 1 onion peeled

-- *1 thumb sized piece of ginger peeled (use less if you aren't a ginger fan)
+- 1 thumb ginger fresh and peeled (use less if you aren't a ginger fan)

-- *approximately 1-2 handfuls kale leaves tough stems removed
+- 1 cup kale approximately 1-2 handfuls fresh kale leaves, tough stems removed

-- *1 1/2 cups raw apple cider vinegar
+- 1.5 cups apple cider vinegar use raw, "with the mother"